-Lowest tides of the summer coming this week to Puget Sound.
+Lowest tides of the year coming this week to Puget Sound.
 Here’s how to make the most of them

-The Puget Sound area is set to see some of the lowest tides of the summer this week, thanks to the super blood moon.
+The Puget Sound area is set to see some of the lowest tides of the year this week, thanks to the super blood moon.
 It’s a great opportunity to learn about the life and ecosystems found at the beach.

 Naturalists from the Seattle Aquarium will be stationed at several beaches, masked up and ready to show people around, from a distance, said Charlotte Spang, a field outreach coordinator for the aquarium.